jeremycx/node-LDAP/README.md

 Tested with Node v0.2.3.

-To build, ensure the OpenLDAP client libraries are installed.
+To build, ensure the OpenLDAP client libraries are installed, and

+   node-waf configure build

 Search Example
 --------------